Nonuniqueness for a parabolic SPDE with $\frac{3}{4}-\varepsilon$-H\"older diffusion coefficients: Introduction

 \section{Introduction}

 This work concerns uniqueness theory for parabolic semilinear stochastic partial differential equations (SPDE) of the form

-where $\dot{W}(t,x)$ is two-parameter white noise on $\R_+\times \R$, and $\sigma:\R^2\to\R$ is $\gamma$-H\"older continuous in $u$ and also has at most linear growth at $\infty$ in $u$.
-Weak existence of solutions in the appropriate function space is then standard (see, e.g. Theorems 1.1 and 2.6 of Shiga~\cite{shi94} or Theorem 1.1 of Mytnik-Perkins~\cite{mp11}), and if $\gamma=1$, pathwise uniqueness of solutions follows from standard fixed-point arguments (see Chapter 3 in \cite{wal86}).
-A natural question is then:
+where $\dot{W}(t,x)$ is two-parameter white noise on $\R_+\times\R$, and $\sigma\dvtx \R^2\to\R$ is $\gamma$-H\"older continuous in $u$ and also has at most linear growth at $\infty$ in $u$.
+See (2.1)$'$ in \citet {shi94} or \eqref{SPDEMP} below for a precise definition of a solution.
+Weak existence of solutions in the appropriate function space is then standard; see, for example, Theorems 1.1 and 2.6 of \citet{shi94} or Theorem~1.1 of \citet{mp11}.
+If $\gamma=1$, then $\sigma$ is Lipschitz in $u$, and pathwise uniqueness of solutions follows from standard fixed-point arguments; see Chapter~3 in \citet{wal86}.
+A~natural question is then:

-The motivation for this problem comes from a number of models arising from branching models and population genetics for which $\gamma=1/2$.
+The motivation for this problem comes from a number of models arising from branching processes and population genetics for which $\gamma=1/2$.

 Next we give some examples.
 In the first three, we only consider nonnegative solutions, while in the fourth example we allow solutions to take negative values.
-If $E\subset \R$, we write $C(E)$ for the space of continuous functions on $E$ with the compact-open topology.
+If $E\subset\R$, we write $C(E)$ for the space of continuous functions on $E$ with the topology of uniform convergence on compact sets.

-{\bf Example 1.} If $\sigma(u)=\sqrt u$ and we assume $u\ge 0$, then a solution to \eqref{generalized} corresponds to the density $u(t,x)dx=X_t(dx)$, where $X_t$ is the one-dimensional super-Brownian motion.
-The super-Brownian motion arises as the rescaled limit of branching random walk (see Reimers~\cite{rei89} and Konno-Shiga~\cite{ks88}).
+\begin{example} If $\sigma(u)=\sqrt u$ and we assume $u\ge 0$, then a solution to \eqref{generalized} corresponds to the density $u(t,x)\,dx=X_t(dx)$, where $X_t$ is the one-dimensional super-Brownian motion.
+The super-Brownian motion is a meas\-ure-valued process which arises as the rescaled limit of branching random walks; see \citet {rei89} and \citet{ks88}.
 More precisely, assume that particles occupy sites in $\Z/\sqrt N$.
 With Poisson rate $N/2$, each particle produces offspring at a randomly chosen nearest neighbor site.
 Finally, particles die at rate $N/2$.
 For $x\in\Z/\sqrt N$ and $t\geq0$, set

-If the initial ``densities'' converge in the appropriate state space, then $U^N$ will converge weakly on the appropriate function space to the solution of \eqref{generalized}, with $\sigma$ as above--see Reimers~\cite{rei89} for a proof of this result using nonstandard analysis.
+If the initial ``densities'' converge in the appropriate state space, then $U^N$ will converge weakly on the appropriate function space to the solution of \eqref{generalized}, with $\sigma$ as above; see \citet{rei89} for a proof of this result using nonstandard analysis.
 Furthermore, this solution is unique in law.
 Uniqueness in law is established by the well-known exponential duality between $u(t,x)$ and solutions $v(t,x)$ of the semilinear PDE